Moment49/triage-assist-locator/README.md

 # 🏥 Triage Assist Locator

 **Triage Assist Locator** is a command-line health triage assistant that helps users quickly find the nearest hospital based on their current location and the severity of an emergency.
-Designed to be fast, intuitive, and offline-ready, TriageAssist aims to assist in life-threatening situations by offering hospital recommendations and estimated arrival times (ETA).
+Designed to be fast, intuitive, and offline-ready, Triage Assist locator aims to assist in life-threatening situations by offering hospital recommendations and estimated arrival times (ETA).

 ---